How to Get Admission into MIT from India in 2025 – Step-by-Step Guide

 Step 6: Crafting an Impressive Application

-A perfect application that gets the attention of the admissions committee has a higher chance of getting admission.
-The following list of points will provide you with the necessary information on how to craft an impressive application.
+A well-crafted application that captures the attention of the admissions committee has a higher chance of being admitted.
+The following list of points provides the necessary information on how to craft an impressive application.

-• Having excellent scores when it comes to standardised test
+• Having excellent scores when it comes to standardised tests

-• Choosing the right recommenders for getting Letter of Recommendation
+• Choosing the right recommenders for a Letter of Recommendation

-• Submitting a strong resume with relevant and updated information.
+• Submit a strong resume with relevant and updated information.

 Step 7: Preparation for the Interview Process